danielsnick3/linked-blog-starter-md/Random notes to be sorted.md

 Group of cheese merchants called the Conquesadors

-Killfeed like in Minecraft for 1person on the continent
+Killfeed like in Minecraft for 1person on the continent to send messages to everyone cursed spirit of communication.
+The killfeed shows who killed who and how so they make a binding vow to change their own name or their targets name to form sentences

+Oppenheimer wants to destroy barbileand until seeing it firsthand and immediately marrying Barbie